dominolog/waldo_photos/README.md

 * ButterKnife 2.0 for view injections

 ## Configuration
-In order to configure the app, edit build.gradle file and set below values:
+In order to configure the app, edit **build.gradle** file and set below values:

 * buildConfigField **WEB_SERVICE_URL** - url to GraphQL service.
 By default set to https://core-graphql.staging.waldo.photos/
 * buildConfigField **AUTH_COOKIE** - Authentication cookie obtained from login operation.
 A value generated is already set.

+## Problem assessment
+The load more function is implemented by detecting of reaching the last element of RecyclerView in SwipeRefreshLayout.
+If this happens, the application asks its Model loader to load more data and the newly added "page" is added to the esisting adapter.
+The Model.java implements both API access and in memory caching of data.
+If for instance the screen is rotated, the data is taken from cache, not reloaded.
+In the production implementation there should be of course some kind of disk caching using Sqlite or ORM based mechanism.